Leroy Mitchell

-Leroy Mitchell (born September 22, 1944) is a former American football cornerback.
-He played college football at Texas Southern University.
-In 1967, he joined the Boston Patriots of the American Football League (AFL).
+Leroy Mitchell (born September 22, 1944) is an American former professional football player who was a cornerback in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Texas Southern Tigers.
+In 1967, he joined the AFL's Boston Patriots.
 He played there for two seasons and was an AFL All-Star selection in 1968.
 He would go on to play in the NFL for the Houston Oilers (1970), and the Denver Broncos (1971–1973).